 - Prior experience in the role of PI or Co-PI on funded research projects

-- Willingness and ability to work in a technology-based research and education environment, such as is characterized by use of learning technologies, distance learning, online courses, video-conferencing, and network and grid-based collaborative research
+- Willingness and ability to work in a technology-based education environment, including the use of learning technologies, distance learning, and online courses

 The ECE Department

-In the most recent US News & World Report rankings, our electrical engineering graduate program is tied for 21st and our computer engineering graduate program is tied for 24th and our electrical engineering undergraduate program is tied for 14th.
-The department's external research expenditures were ranked 13th among ECE and similar departments based on data from the most recent (2011) from the ASEE's profiles of colleges of engineering.
+In the most recent US News & World Report rankings, our electrical engineering graduate program is tied for 19th and our computer engineering graduate program is also tied for 19th.
+Our electrical engineering undergraduate program is tied for 14th.
+The department's external research expenditures were ranked 13th among ECE and similar departments based on data from the 2011 ASEE profiles of colleges of engineering.

-The ECE Department has 73 tenured or tenure-track faculty members and external research expenditures exceeding $29 million annually.
+The ECE Department has 72 tenured or tenure-track faculty members and external research expenditures exceeding $32 million annually.
 The department has programs that are among the nation's largest and strongest in power electronics, power systems, wireless communications and networking, space science and engineering, remote sensing, fiber optics and photonics, and computational biology.
-The department has additional emerging areas of strength in autonomous systems, biomedical applications, cybersecurity, embedded systems, and semiconductors.
+The department has additional emerging areas of strength in embedded systems, cybersecurity, autonomous systems, biomedical applications, and semiconductors.
 The department is the beneficiary of the Bradley Endowment which provides scholarships, fellowships, professorships, and other support for the department.
 For more information about the ECE Department and the College of Engineering, please visit www.ece.vt.edu and www.eng.vt.edu.

 Through a combination of its three missions of discovery, learning, and engagement, Virginia Tech continually strives to accomplish the charge of its motto Ut Prosim (That I May Serve).
 Virginia Tech is the Commonwealth's senior land-grant institution.
 Highly selective in admissions, the University enrolls approximately 23,700 undergraduate and 7,300 graduate and professional students, and has more than 3,100 faculty members and researchers.
 The university offers 65 bachelor's degree programs through its seven undergraduate academic colleges: Agriculture and Life Sciences, Architecture and Urban Studies, Engineering, Liberal Arts and Human Sciences, Natural Resources and Environment, Pamplin College of Business, and Science.
 At the graduate level, the university offers 150 master's and doctoral degree programs through the Graduate School and a professional degree from the Virginia-Maryland Regional College of Veterinary Medicine.
 Through a public-private partnership, Virginia Tech and the Carilion Clinic have created the Virginia-Tech Carilion School of Medicine and the Virginia Tech-Carilion Research Institute.
 For more information about the university, please visit www.vt.edu.